 - 82. In Tabaree it is stated that in this year (10th A.H.) the Apostle sent Ali to Yemen.
 Prior to him, he had sent Khalid Ibn Waleed to call the people of Yemen to Islam, but nobody accepted Islam.
 Then the Apostle sent Ali and authorised him that he might, if he so desired, dismiss Khalid or anyone from his party.
-So Ali went to Yemen and read the Apostle's statement to the people there, as a result of which in one day all members of the clan of Hamdan were converted to Islam.
+So Ali went to Yemen and read the the Apostle's statement to the people there, as a result of which in one day all members of the clan of Hamdan were converted to Islam.
 Ali informed the Apostle of this success whereupon the Apostle said, "Peace be upon the Hamdanees."
-Thereafter all Yemenites entered into the rank and file of Islam.
-Ali again intimated the Apostle with the progress he had made.
+Thereafter all Yemenites entered into the progress he had made.
 The Apostle was overjoyed and he fell in veneration to Allah to thank Him. - 83.
 Ibn-ul-Wardi writes, "In this year the Apostle deputed Ali to go and receive the Jizya tax from the Najranites."
 Ali obeyed the orders and joined the Apostle only during the Farewell Haj (pilgrimage) as, on 25th Zil Qa'ada, the Apostle had left Medina for Haj pilgrimage.